-${\tt [END\ OF\ FILE]}$ represents the end of file character, which is the Ctrl-D key sequence on most terminals.
-This must be entered on a blank line.
+[END OF FILE] represents the end of file character, which is the Ctrl-D key sequence on most terminals.
+This must be typed on a blank line.

 The .forward file contains the addresses of the users you want your mail forwarded to.
-Your mail will be forwarded to mark on your local system, and to joe on system saturn .
+Your mail will be forwarded to mark on your local system, and to joe on system saturn.